flatironinstitute/finufft/docs/refs.rst

 The appendix of the last of the above contains the first known published proof of the Kaiser--Bessel Fourier transform pair.
-This next paper proves an error estimate for a related sinh-type kernel:
+This next two papers prove error estimates for sinh-type and other kernels closely related (and possibly slightly more optimal) than ours:

 [PT] Uniform error estimates for the NFFT.
 D. Potts and M. Tasche.
-(2020). `arxiv <https://arxiv.org/abs/1912.09746>`_
+(2020). `arxiv <https://arxiv.org/abs/1912.09746v2>`_

+[PT2] Continuous window functions for NFFT.
+D. Potts and M. Tasche.
+(2020). `arxiv <https://arxiv.org/abs/2010.06894>`_.
+In revision, Adv.
+Comput.
+Math.

+In late 2020 it was pointed out to us by Piero Angeletti that the exponential of semicircle kernel developed for FINUFFT had in fact been independently proposed:

+[AN] A new window based on exponential function.
+K. Avci and A. Nacaroğlu.
+2008 Ph.D.
+Research in Microelectronics and Electronics, Istanbul.
+69-72 (2008). doi:10.1109/RME.2008.4595727.

 FINUFFT builds upon the CMCL NUFFT, and the Fortran wrappers are very similar to its interfaces.
 For that, the following are references: